Hands-Off Workflow

 TL;DR: 12 commits, 6,500 lines of code, 4 hours 6 minutes — merged cleanly.

-Up until now, I've been editing exactly how you probably expect — one change at a time, approve every command, every edit reviewed, every deploy approved.
+Until now, I've been editing exactly how you probably expect: one change at a time, approving every command, reviewing every edit, signing off on every deploy.

-After weeks of tightening specs, CI gates, and rollback paths, I finally felt confident enough to take a bigger leap: running an autonomous development branch.
+After weeks of tightening specs, CI gates, and rollback paths, I felt confident enough to try something different: running an autonomous development branch.
+Like handing the keys to a teenager — but with a dashcam, a speed limiter, and a curfew.

 The rules are boring by design: